These Fish Tacos are made with cod that's lightly breaded and pan fried until crispy. They're topped with a cabbage cilantro lime slaw!

 What Fish Is Best For Tacos?

-It's important to consider the variety of fish when making Fish Tacos with Cilantro Lime Slaw at home.
-The best choices for tacos is a variety of firm, flaky white fish such as cod, halibut, Mahi Mahi, flounder, grouper, or haddock.
+When it comes to fish tacos, it's important to choose a quality variety of fish with a mild flavor and firm texture holds up to the cooking process.
+The best choices for tacos include varieties of firm, flaky white fish such as cod, halibut, Mahi Mahi, grouper, or haddock.

-I do not recommend fish such as salmon or trout for this recipe as the these varieties are oilier and don't hold up well to being breaded and pan-fried.
+I do not recommend oily varieties of fish such as salmon or trout for this recipe as they don't hold up well to the process of being breaded and pan fried.

 If you ever have a chance to try fresh Minnesota walleye, I highly recommend it.
 It's a nice, clean tasting fish that's firm and easy to work with.
 If you don't live in Minnesota and have a talented fisherman brother, fear not.